BogdanM0103/Discord-Reaction-Bot/README.md

 This is a simple Discord Bot that runs on your machine.

+The bot works only when the python program is running.

 If your message in the Discord Server chat looks like "#{message}", the bot will take the "{message}" and convert each character to an emoji.

 The emoji's are taken from the dictionary found in the emojiConverter.py file.